tylermorganwall/MusaMasterclass/MusaMasterclass.md

     ## [1] 1320 1320

-Let’s start by calculating the shadows from the existing buildings in this area, so we can compare the .
-We will be using the `suncalc` package to calculate the position of the sun in the sky over Philadelphia. `suncalc::getSunlightPosition()` takes a date, time, lat, and long and returns the angular position of the sun in the sky.
+We’ll start our analysis by calculating the shadows from the existing buildings in this area, so we can compare the relative change with the addition of our skyscraper.
+We will be using the `suncalc` package to calculate the position of the sun in the sky over Philadelphia.
+`suncalc::getSunlightPosition()` takes a date, time, latitude, and longitude and returns the angular position of the sun in the sky.
 You can also use `suncalc::getSunlightTimes()` to obtain the times for sunrise and sunset.

 This calculation isn’t that slow (~3 minutes), but it’s slow enough that I’ve precomputed the